The Children of Lir: A Fascinating Irish Legend

 Danu, the Mother Goddess of the Tuatha de Danann

-Throughout Irish mythology, there were tales that mentioned more information about her, but unfortunately, they were lost over time.
-What we do know is that she was the mother Goddess that the Tuatha de Danann tribe looked up to.
+Throughout Irish mythology, some tales mentioned more information about her, but unfortunately, they were lost over time.
+We know that she was the mother Goddess that the Tuatha de Danann tribe looked up to.
 She was seen as a creator of sorts.

 The Tuatha De Danann was a supernatural race that existed during ancient Ireland.
 They represented the folks that lived in Ireland before the emergence of Christianity.
 Before the Tuatha De Danann existed, there were the Nemeds.
 The Nemeds were the ancestors of the Tuatha De Danann.
 Both races seem to come from the same cities.

 These cities existed in the northern part of the world, outside of Ireland, and were called Falias, Gorias, Murias, and Finias.
-From each city came one of the four treasures of the Tuatha de Danann: Lia Fáil (The Stone of Destiny), Lughs Spear, Dagda’s Cauldron and Nuada’s Sword of Light.
+Each city brought one of the four treasures of the Tuatha de Danann: Lia Fáil (The Stone of Destiny), Lugh’s Spear, Dagda’s Cauldron, and Nuada’s Sword of Light.
 Nuada was the king of the Tuatha De Danann when they first came to Ireland.

 Nuada died during their battle against the Fomorians.
 The King of the Fomorians, Balor, killed Nuada through his poisonous eyes.
 In revenge, Lugh, a champion of the Tuatha De Danann, killed Balor himself.
 In doing so, Lugh unknowingly fulfilled the prophecy that Balor would be killed by his grandchild.
 Right after the battle, Lugh took over the kingship of the Tuatha De Danann.